zorrrooo/Income-Variance-Analysis_Data-Cleaning-and-Analysis_Excel/README.md

 b.
 VLOOKUP - applied on Base Pay column in the Variance tab

 c.
-Conditional Formatting - anamoly confirmation as "Yes" and no error as "No"
+Conditional Formatting - anamoly confirmation highlighted with a "Yes"

 =IF(J2<>K2, "Yes", "No")